GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 Through trace events you can definitively determine:

 - Which animations are running (using events named `TrackerValidation`).
-- Getting the exact timeline of animation frame (using events named `PipelineReporter`).
+- Getting the exact timeline of animation frames (using events named `PipelineReporter`).
-- For janky animation updates, figure out exactly what is blocking your animation from running faster (using the event breakdowns within "PipelineReporter" events).
+- For janky animation updates, figure out exactly what is blocking your animation from running faster (using the event breakdowns within `PipelineReporter` events).
 - For input-driven animations, see how long it takes to get a visual update (using events named `EventLatency`).